crnormand/gurps/README.md

   - Bug fix for costs, counts, weights that contain commas ","
   - Bug fix for 17&18 always being a failure (even with very high skill)
   - Updated GCA export to handle & in ad/disad/quirk/perk name
+  - Bug fix for drag and drop reordering in lists
+  - For GMs, display LastActor name above Modifier Bucket

 0.8.14 - 2/11/2021